 Emeritus Honorable Raymond Sullivan Professor of Law, University of California, Hastings College of the Law

 William K.S.
-Wang joined the Board in 2012 and currently teaches Corporate Finance at the University of California, Hastings College of Law.
+Wang joined the Board in 2012 and currently teaches Corporate Finance at the University of California, Hastings College of the Law.
 From January 2005 through January 2009, Professor Wang served as a member of the FINRA (formerly NASD) National Adjudicatory Council.
 In addition, from 1996 to 2011 he chaired the Investment Policy Oversight Group of the Law School Admissions Council and served as a “participant” with the LSAC board.